 Numerous studies verify that low-intensity tDCS is safe for humans and that it is linked with only rare, transient, and relatively minor adverse effects.
 The most common side-effects observed with tDCS are mild tingling while the current is on (71%), moderate transient fatigue (35%), mild itching sensations under the scalp electrodes (30%), slight burning sensation (21%) or mild pain (16%) under the electrodes.
-Less commonly, some subjects report headache (12%), temporary trouble concentrating (11%), nausea (3%), and temporary sleep disturbance (1.0%).
-Reddening or irritation or very mild burning of the skin under he electrodes has also been reported, more commonly with increasing numbers of treatments closer together in time and at higher amperages.
+Less commonly, some subjects report headache (12%), temporary trouble concentrating (11%), nausea (3%), and temporary sleep disturbance (1%).
+Reddening or irritation or very mild burning of the skin under the electrodes has also been reported, more commonly with increasing numbers of treatments done closer together in time and at higher amperage or too small electrodes.

 Contrast-enhanced MRI and EEG studies have failed to find any pathological changes associated with application of tDCS.
 That said, no one has as yet studied the brain effects of frequent long-term use beyond about 30-40 treatments taking place over periods of a couple of months or less.

-Although patients with history of seizures are routinely excluded from current tDCS research studies, no instances of epileptic seizures caused by tDCS have been observed in humans and, in a few cases, tDCS has actually been used to treat epilepsy.
+Although patients with a history of seizures are routinely excluded from current tDCS research studies, no instances of epileptic seizures caused by tDCS have been reported in humans and, in a few cases, tDCS has actually been used to treat epilepsy.

 The safety of tDCS use in pregnant women and young children has not been investigated and remains unknown. tDCS is not advisable for individuals with implanted medical devices such as pacemakers or cardiostimulators or who have metal mesh or plates under the scalp. tDCS should be applied with caution over scarred areas of the scalp.

 With respect to both efficacy and safety, current density is the most important consideration in tDCS use.
 Even a 1 mA current can cause discomfort and minor skin burns if the electrode used is too small or too dry.
 It is also essential that the tDCS device is current controlled; automatically adjusting itself with respect to voltage as the skin resistance changes so that the current will always remain the same as set by the practitioner.
 It is also important that the tDCS device has the capability of turning itself off if the electrode connection is too poor or current flow too high to avoid any possible injury.
 Absolutely no tDCS device should ever be connected directly to any source of electrical line voltage.
 Most tDCS devices are completely stand alone and powered through a standard 9-volt dry cell battery.